Torenia fournieri [tor-EN-ee-uh for-NEER-eye] is an attractive annual plant hailing from Asia. It comes from the family Linderniaceae.

 Torenia grows well in a rich, moist well-draining soil amended with organic matter.
 A thick layer of mulch helps keep the soil moist and cool.

 When purchasing wishbone flowers at nurseries or the garden center, be aware that they do not transplant well.
-They do best when grown from seed in peat pots.
+They do best when grown from seed in organic peat pots.
 The peat pots allow you to set the plants out without disturbing the root system.